 — Pool & Hot Tub Depot (@poolhottubdepot) September 6, 2019

 What size breaker do I need for a 220v hot tub?

-A 220-volt hot tub usually requires a 50-60 AMP breaker.
-This is typically located in a disconnect box located near the hot tub.
+A 220-volt hot tub requires a 50 AMP breaker.
+This is typically located in a disconnect box located at least 5 feet from the hot tub but within eyesight.
 The disconnect box is then, in turn, wired to the main breaker panel.

 Hot tubs operate on a 220v-240v GFCI protected circuit.

 There are exceptions that require as much as 80, 90, or even 100 AMP breaker circuits.
 This is only if the hot tub has multiple heaters, pumps, controls, etc.

 A 50 amp capacity should be sufficient for the majority of hot tubs.
 However, the higher amperage capacity can be useful to people in colder climates, or those who have large tubs.

 Always ensure that you are complying with the National Electric Code, in addition to any local or state electrical codes.
 Additionally, always consult a licensed electrician, as well as your hot tub manufacturer and owner’s manual.

 Believe it or not, but 220v hot tubs use a lot less electricity than 110v.